MELISSA BLOCK, HOST:

 SIEGEL: Now, Mitt Romney is not actively campaigning much this week.
 He's vacationing with his family in New Hampshire.
 Are Republicans making their presence known in Ohio with the governor absent?

 HORSLEY: Yes, they are.
 A couple of Republican surrogates, Louisiana Governor Bobby Jindal and the former governor of Minnesota, Tim Pawlenty are following the president around the state.
 In some cases, they're getting out in front of him.
 In Maumee this morning, they held a news conference to talk about the growth of the federal debt on Mr. Obama's watch.
 They'll be in the suburbs of Cleveland tonight and in Pittsburgh tomorrow.

 So even though Romney himself is not on the trail very much this week, the GOP is not giving Mr. Obama or his campaign a free pass.

 SIEGEL: Yesterday, Mitt Romney did a round of TV interviews in which he criticized the president's health care mandate as a tax.
 Did the president respond to that today?

 HORSLEY: Not directly.
 This, of course, is a challenging issue for Romney since he, of course, instituted a similar mandate in Massachusetts.
 In fact, he's done a very good job of explaining why the mandate is critical to the success of that kind of health care reform.
 But Mr. Obama didn't take that on directly today.
 What he did say is that the health care law he passed is here to stay, taking on a newly defiant tone in the wake of last week's Supreme Court ruling.

 HORSLEY: My pleasure, Robert.

-SIEGEL: NPR's Scott Horsley, who is travelling with President Obama.
-Transcript provided by NPR, Copyright National Public Radio.
+SIEGEL: NPR's Scott Horsley, who is traveling with President Obama.
+Transcript provided by NPR, Copyright NPR.